Genetics and Genomics

 Carrie Finno, DVM, PhD, Diplomate ACVIM (Large Animal Internal Medicine)

 Dr. Finno investigates the molecular basis for genetic diseases in the horse and other companion animals.
-One of the strong translational focuses of Dr. Finno's laboratory is to investigate the role of vitamin E in neurodegeneration using a well-established mouse model and a naturally-occurring model of equine neuroaxonal dystrophy (eNAD) in the horse.
-Dr. Finno's research is funded by the NIH, Grayson Jockey Club Foundation, the Arabian Horse Association and the Center for Equine Health at UC Davis.
+One of the strong translational focuses of Dr. Finno's laboratory is to investigate the role of vitamin E in neurodegeneration using a well-established mouse model and a naturally-occurring model of neuroaxonal dystrophy (NAD) in the horse.
+The laboratory also focuses on the inherited bases of many genetic diseases in the horse including juvenile idiopathic epilepsy (in conjunction with Dr. Monica Aleman), atypical equine thrombasthenia (in conjunction with Dr. Fern Tablin), idiopathic hypocalcemia of Thoroughbred foals (in conjunction with Dr. Gary Magdesian), elevated serum GGT concentrations in Thoroughbred racehorses, equine melanoma (with Dr. Alain Theon), occipitoatlantoaxial malformation, equine shivers (with Drs.
+Stephanie Valberg and Jessica Petersen) and myofibrillar myopathy (with Dr. Stephanie Valberg).
+Dr. Finno's research is funded by the NIH, Grayson Jockey Club Foundation and the Center for Equine Health at UC Davis.
+Our laboratory incorporates clinical research in the field with molecular tools in the laboratory.
+Website: https://www.vetmed.ucdavis.edu/labs/finno-laboratory

-Potential summer projects: (1) Perform a vitamin E supplementation trial in deficient horses at the Center for Equine Health to determine changes in muscle concentrations (2) Validate a potential biomarker in cerebrospinal fluid from NAD-affected horses (3) Perform genome-wide association studies for equine neuromuscular diseases.
-These research projects will provide students with training in molecular techniques and provide insight into mechanisms of neurodegeneration.
+Potential summer projects: (1) Perform an injectable vitamin E trial in horses (2) Validate a potential antemortem test for eNAD (3) Perform genome-wide association studies for equine neuromuscular diseases.
+These research projects will provide students with training in both clinical research along with molecular techniques and provide insight into mechanisms of neurodegeneration.

 Please contact Dr. Finno for more information: firstname.lastname@example.org